Updated: Sep 6, 2021

 She decided to sue The Order.

 The lawsuit would focus on the Big Lie, the one that said you were born inferior.

 Being born inferior meant that you would hold a subservient position in life, accommodate the needs of others, and perform labor for no pay.
 Voicing complaint would bring punishment, imprisonment, or death.

 The Big Lie of one's inferiority at birth focused on two things: having female or non-Aryan physiological traits.
-Either or both of these conditions—gay or straight, rich or poor—resulted in one's lowered place in caste society.
+Either or both of these conditions resulted in one's lowered place in caste society.